In this article

-EU Remote Jobs is focused on providing a curated list of remote jobs for workers based in Europe, the Middle-east, or Africa.
-Remote jobs within European time zones are difficult to find, so if you’re living in one of there this could be a good option.
+EU Remote Jobs focuses on providing a curated list of remote jobs for workers based in Europe, the Middle-east, or Africa.
+Remote jobs within European time zones are difficult to find, so this could be a good option if you're living in one of the three.

-Outsourcely is focused on matching startups with employees who want a long-term remote position.
-If you’re looking for full-time, stable employment rather than short-term freelance projects then it might be a good place for you to look.
+Outsourcely focuses on matching startups with employees who want a long-term remote position.
+If you're looking for full-time, stable employment rather than short-term freelance projects, then it might be a good place for you to look.

 17. Dynamite Jobs

-Dynamite Jobs was launched in 2017 by the team behind the Tropical MBA Podcast and the Dynamite Circle with the goal of helping bootstrapped founders grow their remote teams.
+Dynamite Jobs was launched in 2017 by the team behind the Tropical MBA Podcast and the Dynamite Circle to help bootstrapped founders grow their remote teams.
 You can filter by type, category, timezone, salary, team size, experience, and market or industry.

 Workew features remote work for developers, marketers, designers, writers, customer support staff, and more.
 You can sign up, post your resume and get job alerts for free.